hwmcc/hwmcc.github.io/2025/index.md

 1. Word-level safety without arrays
 2. Word-level safety with arrays
-4. Bit-level safety
+3. Bit-level safety
-5. Bit-level liveness **(new)**
+4. Bit-level liveness **(new)**

-Note that for track 4 we translate the word-level benchmarks from word-level track 1 to [AIGER](https://github.com/arminbiere/aiger) bit-level benchmarks.
+Note that for track 3 we translate the word-level benchmarks from word-level track 1 to [AIGER](https://github.com/arminbiere/aiger) bit-level benchmarks.
-Track 3 will be contingent on benchmark availability.
 Note that bit-level tracks will be in **AIGER 1.9** (including reset functions).

 ### Certificates